fygar256/general-assembler-axx/README.md

 .setsym ::SP ::0x30
 ```

-is written to define the symbols B,C,D,E,H,L,A,BC,DE,HL,SP as 0,1,2,3,4,5,7,0x00,0x10,0x20,0x30 respectively.
-Symbols are case-insensitive.
+The symbols B, C, D, E, H, L, A, BC, DE, HL, and SP will be defined as 0, 1, 2, 3, 4, 5, 7, 0x00, 0x10, 0x20, and 0x30, respectively.
+Symbols are not case sensitive.

-If there are multiple definitions of the same symbol in the pattern file, the new one updates the old one.
-I.e.,
+If there are multiple definitions of the same symbol in a pattern file, the new one will replace the old one.
+That is,

 ```
 .setsym ::B::0